Pull Request Feedback

 Natural language feedback

 Grit will respond to any PR comment you prefix with @gritagent.
-Feedback can be provided at three levels of granularity:
+Feedback can be provided through line-level comments or code suggestions.
+Grit will automatically apply your feedback to the codebase.

 See an example of different comments here and Grit's changes here.